codio/atests-simple/README.md

 ## Run tests
 It's possible to specify properties (such as environment, runType etc) in src/test/resources/config.properties file.
-By default tests run locally on prod in Chrome browser Also some properties can be specified as arguments in command line To run tests from command line go to project's root and use commands in terminal:
+By default tests run on prod in Chrome browser
+Also some properties can be specified as arguments in command line To run tests from command line go to project's root and use commands in terminal:
 - `mvn clean test` - runs all tests with default config